Karobben/MDNotes/Linux/nvimr.md

-w                   moving to the head of the next word e                   moving to the end of the word b                   moving to the head of the previous word ge                  moving back to the end of the word
+w                   moving to the head of the next word e                   moving to the end of the word b                   moving to the head of the previous word 0                   Move to the beginning of the line.
+^                   Move to the first non-whitespace.

-gg                  moving to the top of the file
+$                   Move to the end of the line. ge                  moving back to the end of the word gg                  moving to the top of the file
 G                   moving to the end of the file
 Ctrl + f            page foward (donw)